vasiliyk/qcrawl/docs/getting-started/examples.md

 !!! quote

-    “You don’t learn to walk by following rules.
-You learn by doing, and by falling over.”
+    "You don't learn to walk by following rules.
+You learn by doing, and by falling over."
     — Richard Branson

-My idea is to create a dedicated repository with various example spiders covering different use-cases.<br>
+This page provides practical examples demonstrating different qCrawl features and common use cases.

-While I work on that, here are some general examples to get you started.
+## CSS selectors with custom settings

-## CSS selectors + custom settings + middleware configuration
+This example demonstrates CSS selectors, custom spider settings, and error handling patterns.

 ```python title="quotes_css_spider.py"
 import logging